TomBugnon/deNEST/README.md

       port-in of the connection.
 Ignored if `receptor_type` is unspecified.
       (default `None`)
   - `connection_models` (subtree): Defines the connection models.
 Each leaf is a connection model.
-The following parameters are recognized:
+All parameters are interpreted as "NEST parameters" and passed to NEST __except the following parameters__:
     - `type` (str).
 Type of the connection.
 Recognized types are 'topological', 'from_file', 'rescaled'. (default `'topological'`).
     - `source_dir` (str).
 Path to the directory containing the previously dumped connections.
 Used (and mandatory) only if the connection is of type 'from_file' or 'rescaled'. (default `None`)
     - `scale_factor` (float).
-Scaling factor for the kernel and masks. (default `1.0`)
+Scaling factor for the kernel and masks. (default `1.0`).
     - `dump_connection` (bool): Whether connections of that connection model should be dumped during a `Simulation.dump_connections()` call. (default `False`)